Constructing Confidence Intervals for 'the' Generalization Error -- a Comprehensive Benchmark Study: Essential conceptual considerations

 \subsection{Sources of uncertainty}

-Generally, most of the uncertainty about the generalization error may be attributed to the sampling uncertainty contained in the given data $\D$.
+Generally, most of the uncertainty about the GE may be attributed to the sampling uncertainty contained in the given data $\D$.
 More precisely, we can split the uncertainty present into \emph{validation uncertainty} and \emph{training uncertainty} by writing

 where the former $(I)$ reflects the uncertainty that is due to the randomness in the finite test set, while the latter $(II)$ quantifies the uncertainty stemming from the stochasticity of the training data.
 Which of the two factors contributes most to the total variation often depends on the inducer.
 For stable methods such as linear regression, $(I)$ usually dominates.\\